 Registration is a simple process, just sign up with basic contact information (name, address, date of birth, and gender), set up a few security questions, and provide the last four digits of your SSN.
 The latter is a security check designed to verify and protect the identity of patrons.

-Currently new signups are eligible for $10 in bonus iLottery freeplay, as well as all the usual perks of the existing Pennsylvania lottery VIP Players Club, such as second-chance drawings on non-winning tickets and special offers.
+New signups are eligible for $10 in iLottery freeplay, as well as all the usual perks of the existing Pennsylvania lottery VIP Players Club, such as second-chance drawings on non-winning tickets and special offers.

 Currently you can place money in your online lottery account via: